Art-of-WiFi/UniFi-API-browser/README.md

 - clients using this tool should have internet access to be able to load the required css files because they are loaded from CDN's.

 ### Security notice
-The use of this tool is not secured in any way!
+The use of this tool is **not secured in any way**!
 Make sure to prevent unauthorised access to it, preventing exposure of details and credentials such as user names and passwords for access to the Unifi controller!

 ### Screenshot
 Here's a screenshot of the tool in action showing this site's health metrics: